Vendiel/daresay-a11y/posts/responsiveness.md

 ## Additional information

-This reqsuirement is connected to guidelines for criterion 1.4.4 (resize text up to 200%).
-If the text zooms with the UI you'll fulfill the 1.4.4 reqsuirement as well.
+This requirement is connected to guidelines for criterion 1.4.4 (resize text up to 200%).
+If the text zooms with the UI you'll fulfill the 1.4.4 requirement as well.
 If you make adjustment to the text size per media query, make sure you don't make it too small.
 It still needs to become 200% from default (otherwise it must still be possible to also increase text size up to 200% of default).